-Offered in aluminum or brass, our snow fences are designed to manage snow migration on standing seam metal roofing.
-Their clean lines, cylindrical shapes and high-tech appearance make these snow guards the favorite choice of architects and roof designers.
+Offered in aluminum or brass, our snow rails are designed to manage snow migration on standing seam metal roofing.
+Their clean lines, cylindrical shapes and high-tech appearance make these snow guards rail systems the favorite choice of architects and roof designers.

 Step 1: Before You Start

 First, use a string line across the top of the panel seams at the desired location to establish a true line for installation of the S-5!® clamps.
 Individually measuring each clamp location from the eave is not recommended.
 When installing clamps on roof panels which utilize a two-piece panel attachment clip, or on double folded standing seam profiles which use a “fixed clip”, the clamp may be installed at a clip location if desired.
 In the case of other system profiles utilizing a one-piece clip, the clip locations should be avoided.